JonathanSanfilippo/systemd-boot-title/README.md

    - This hook is triggered after installing or upgrading any package that matches the pattern `linux*` (kernel packages).
    - The `update-boot-title.sh` script will be executed automatically after any kernel package is installed or upgraded.

-3. **Creates the `vash.sh` configuration script:**
-   - A placeholder script that is ready to be customized with logic for configuring `vash` or other applications.
-   - It can be used for additional configurations or custom management scripts.

 ## Installation and Usage